 Thanks in advance.

-Added by Artur Hefczyc about 5 years ago
+Added by Artur Hefczyc over 5 years ago

 Please note, there is no way the server can force the client to reconnect.
 If the server does not receive a ping from a client for some time, it may mean, that the connection is broken but, most likely neither the client or the server is aware of it.
 So killing the connection on the server side does not change anything.
 The client is still and will still be unaware of the broken connection.